QubesOS/qubes-doc/common-tasks/software-update-dom0.md

 ### Kernel Upgrade ###

-Install newer kernel.
-The following example installs kernel 3.19 and was tested on Qubes R3 RC1.
+Install newer kernel for dom0 and VMs.
+The package `kernel` is for dom0 and the package `kernel-qubes-vm` is needed for the VMs.

 ~~~
-sudo qubes-dom0-update kernel-3.19*
+sudo qubes-dom0-update --enablerepo=qubes-dom0-unstable kernel kernel-qubes-vm
 ~~~

 Rebuild grub config.